computationalprivacy/bandicoot/docs/quickstart.rst

 Loading data
 ------------
-bandicoot takes one files per user as standard input and assume that all the user records are in the same directory `records/`.
+bandicoot takes one file per user and assume that all user records are in the provided directory `records/`:

 >>> B = bc.read_csv('my_user', 'records/', 'antennas.csv')

-This :meth:`~bandicoot.io.read_csv` will load the records of the user `my_user` from `records/my_user.csv` and the antenna file from `antennas.csv`.
+This :meth:`~bandicoot.io.read_csv` will load records for the user `my_user` from `records/my_user.csv` and will load antennas from the file `antennas.csv`.

 .. image:: _static/mini-mockups-01.png

-bandicoot's records files are per user and structured as follow.
+bandicoot's uses one record file per user.
+Record files are structured as follow.

 =========== ========= ================ =================== ============= ===========
 interaction direction correspondent_id datetime            call_duration antenna_id